 Peter B. Rawlins

-Peter B. Rawlins (firstname.lastname@example.org) retired as the director of proselyting in the Missionary Department and at the Missionary Training Center in Provo, Utah.
+Peter B. Rawlins (firstname.lastname@example.org) is the retired director of proselyting in the Missionary Department and at the Missionary Training Center in Provo, Utah.

 Every gospel teacher is delighted when a student actually applies some principle from the teacher’s lesson.
 These are the paydays.
 In a doctrinal framework, application represents “faith unto repentance,” which activates the plan of mercy in our lives (Alma 34:15–17; see also 42:22–24).
 Yet application, change, repentance are not always obvious.
 Change may happen in the privacy of the soul; it may happen days, weeks, even years after the lesson.
 Students may, like the Lamanites, be baptized with fire and the Holy Ghost and not know it themselves (see 3 Nephi 9:20).
 These changes may be the deepest, most important, and longest lasting, and the teacher may never know it.
 That is because while teachers may “be the means of bringing salvation” to their students (see 3 Nephi 18:32)—and there is much they can do—the conversion process is ultimately in the hands of the Lord, and we participate according to his will.
 We must have faith in the Lord’s unfolding purposes and timing.